mpaolino/python-ernie/README.md

 Original Ruby port by Ken Robertson (ken@invalidlogic.com)

 Python-Ernie is a (now threaded) port of the Ruby-based Ernie server by Tom Preston-Werner.
-Python-Ernie is the Python server implementation for the BER-RPC specification.
+Python-Ernie is the Python server implementation for the BERT-RPC specification.
 Threaded version implemented by Miguel Paolino (miguel@paolino.com.uy).

 See the full BERT-RPC specification at [bert-rpc.org](http://bert-rpc.org).